hanabi/hanabi.github.io/docs/level-6.md

 - If a player gives a *Tempo Clue* that does **not** meet one of the 5 criteria of a *Cadence Clue*, it is treated differently and given a different name.
 - Sometimes, players are in "stalling situations" where it would be illegal for them to discard (like when they have a hand that is completely clued).
 In some specific stalling situations, it is okay to give a *Tempo Clue* that doesn't meet the criteria for a *Cadence Clue*.
 This is called a *Stalling Tempo Clue*.
 Since everyone sees that the player giving the clue was in a stalling situation, they can understand what is going on.
-- For level 8 players, see the *[Allowable Stall Clues](level-8.md#allowable-stall-clues-stall-table)* section.
+- For level 8 players, see the *[Allowable Stall Clues](level-8.md#allowable-stall-clues-stall-table)* section for the specific times when *Stalling Tempo Clues* are okay to give.
 If you are lower than level 8, the details are not important right now.
-- Obviously, players are only allowed to give a *Stalling Tempo Clue* in a valid stalling situation.
+- Obviously, players are **only** allowed to give a *Stalling Tempo Clue* in a valid stalling situation.
 If a player gives a *Tempo Clue* that does not meet the criteria for a *Cadence Clue* in an otherwise ordinary situation, then they must be intending to send a deeper message.
 See the *Tempo Clue Chop Moves* section below.

 <br />